ruka58/ruka58.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I will be presenting our group’s recent research on "Hardware Security in Approximate Computing" on 30th September at ESWEEK'25 in Taipei!
+I will be presenting our group’s research on "Hardware Security in Approximate Computing" on 30th September at ESWEEK'25 in Taipei!